-It’s quite common to hear about ‘person-centred approaches, ‘choice and control’, and ‘self-directed support’ in Adult Learning Disability and Autism services; but we don’t often hear about innovations and personalised approaches in the delivery of older people’s care & support arrangements.
+It’s quite common to hear about ‘person-centred approaches, ‘choice and control’, and ‘self-directed support’ in Adult Learning Disability and Autism services; but we don’t often hear about innovations and personalised approaches in the delivery of older people’s care and support arrangements.

 Imagineer has been delivering training in person-centred approaches including support brokerage for many years; and recently we were approached by a forward-thinking provider organisation in Devon- Love2care

 This organisation provides home care support services mainly to older people across the Torbay area of Devon.
 They are rated as ‘outstanding’ by CQC and have a really unique, creative and personalised approach to the way they deliver their services.

 Traditionally there are 3 main types of service model adopted for the care and support of older people: